Isabelle36/music-garrage/README.md

 A web app that transforms sheet music into sound and insight—so musicians can learn faster and play better.

 Live - https://music-garrage.vercel.app/
+Sample Musicxml file u can download for testing - https://shorturl.at/Xt60j

 ## 🚀 What It Does